pcoet/pcoet.github.io/_posts/2019-12-02-ts-add-tests.md

 Let's run our test: `npm run test`.

 You should see the successful test results in the console output.
+Note: If there's an error indicating that Jest `describe` can't be found, you may be need to open **jest.config.js** and set `testEnvironment` to `jsdom`.
+If you're using an older version of Node, you may encounter problems when you try to use `import` with `testEnvironment: node`.

 While we're at it, let's trying building again: `npm run build`.
 If you look in the **dist** dir, you'll see that **example.js** is there, as expected, but the test is not.
 We've excluded the test from being transpiled to the build output, as we should.